 Dr Hannah Young

 Research suggests that therapeutic outcomes are related to the quality of the client-therapist relationship.
 Central to the Person-centred approach is an emphasis on 'being' versus 'doing'; offering acceptance, empathy and genuineness.

 Within client-centred therapy, an invitation from the therapist to focus and stay with body sensations can help to deepen the therapeutic work.
 Studies have demonstrated the benefit of such body-based approaches.

 Deep Brain Reorienting

 Comprehensive Resource Model

 The Comprehensive Resource Model establishes layers of internal resourcing through eye positioning, breath work, somatic awareness, connection with nature and more.
-With these resources in place, clients may be increasingly able to access and feel the previously unbearable activation that arises from trauma.
-With a new experience of "this is now bearable", the traumatic memory may be laid down once again without the distress that it was once coupled with.
+With these resources in place, clients may be increasingly able to access and process the previously unbearable activation that can arise from trauma.